mapoztate/osint-challenge2021/src/content/pages/about.md

 I saw you with those two "ladies of the evening" at Elzars.
 Explain that.
 Shinier than yours, meatbag.
 That's the ONLY thing about being a slave.
 Um, is this the boring, peaceful kind of taking to the streets?

 Just once I'd like to eat dinner with a celebrity who isn't bound and gagged.
 Daddy Bender, we're hungry.
 Kids don't turn rotten just from watching TV.
 I just want to talk.
-It has nothing to do with mating.
+It has nothing to do with sleeping.
 Fry, that doesn't make sense.